docker-library/docs/influxdb/content.fixed.md

 ### InfluxDB 3 images

-Docker images are pre-configured templates that allow you to quickly deploy InfluxDB 3 Core or Enterprise in a containerized environment.
-These images include all necessary dependencies and configurations to run InfluxDB efficiently.
+The InfluxDB 3 Core and Enterprise images include the necessary dependencies and configurations to run InfluxDB 3 efficiently.

 To pull the latest Docker images, use the following commands: